Simultaneous inference for generalized linear models with unmeasured confounders: Introduction

 Our proposed procedure \textsc{gcate} (generalized confounder adjustment for testing and estimation) consists of three main steps.
 In the first step, we use joint maximum likelihood estimation \citep{chen2019joint,chen2022determining} to obtain the initial estimate of the marginal effects and uncorrelated latent components by projecting the latent factor $\bZ$ to the orthogonal space of $\bX$, from which we recover the column space of $\bGamma$.
 In the second step, we use a similar strategy to obtain the estimates of both $\bZ$ and primary effect $\bB$, by constraining the latter to be orthogonal to the estimated latent coefficients $\hat{\bGamma}$ and using $\ell_1$-regularization to encourage sparsity.
 Lastly, the valid inference is guaranteed by a bias-corrected estimator of $\hat{\bB}$, which innovates a link-specific weight function, similar to \cite{javanmard2014confidence,cai2021statistical}, while incorporating projection-based score adjustments that combine the information from multivariate responses.

 In our theoretical framework of confounded generalized linear models, we establish conditions for identifying the latent coefficients and direct effects.
-Furthermore, we provide non-asymptotic estimation error bounds for these estimated quantities, in the high-dimensional scenarios when both the sample size $n$ and response size $p$ tend to infinity.
+Furthermore, we provide non-asymptotic estimation error bounds for these estimated quantities in high-dimensional scenarios where both the sample size $n$ and response size $p$ tend to be infinity.
 In particular, we derive element-wise $\ell_2$-norm and $\ell_1$-norm bounds for the estimation error of the primary effects by effectively controlling the column-wise estimation errors of the latent components.
 Lastly, we demonstrate the asymptotic normality of our proposed bias-corrected estimator and show the proper control of statistical errors, thereby enabling the construction of valid confidence intervals and hypothesis tests.

 \paragraph{Organization and Notation.} In \Cref{sec:background}, we set up our modeling framework, which extends existing results in the literature to the generalized linear model setting.
 In \Cref{sec:estimation}, we describe our strategy for estimation and establish bounds on the estimation error of the parameters of interest.
 In \Cref{sec:inference}, we motivate and construct asymptotically valid confidence intervals and hypothesis tests.
 Finally, in \Cref{sec:simulation} and \Cref{sec:case-studeis}, we study the empirical behavior of our estimators in realistic simulations and a study of gene expression in lupus patients.
-The code for reproducing experimental results in the paper can be found at \url{https://github.com/jaydu1/gcate/}.
+Technical proof of the results is provided in the supplementary material.